From Sequential to Parallel: Reformulating Dynamic Programming as GPU Kernels for Large-Scale Stochastic Combinatorial Optimization: Generic Dynamic Programming Framework

 \paragraph{Problem Motivation.} In the stochastic inventory routing problem, delivery schedules are often determined at an aggregate level and then refined through local reinsertion moves: a customer $i$ that risks a stockout is reconsidered, and new visits are inserted into existing routes or additional trips are scheduled.
 The key challenge is that reinsertion must balance two competing effects: (i) earlier deliveries create higher holding cost and may cause inefficiency in vehicle loading, (ii) postponing deliveries increases the probability of future stockouts under adverse demand realizations.
 The goal is to decide, for each customer, \emph{when} to replenish under uncertain demand so as to minimize expected routing, holding, and stockout costs.
 DP provides a natural way to resolve this trade-off, as it captures the temporal coupling of inventory states and demand uncertainty.

 The decision process follows a two-stage stochastic optimization framework.
 In the first stage, a delivery and routing plan is established for Day~1.
 Specifically, the model determines which customers to replenish and how much to deliver, subject to vehicle capacity and routing constraints.
 These decisions are made prior to the realization of demand and are identical across all demand scenarios.
 Once the demand over the entire planning horizon (Days~1 to~$H$) is realized, second-stage decisions are made adaptively from Day~2 onward.
-These include scenario-dependent routing and replenishment actions that respond to the realized demand in each scenario (see the Figure~\ref{deter} in~\ref{appA} for better understanding).
+These include scenario-dependent routing and replenishment actions that respond to the realized demand in each scenario.

 The objective is to \textit{minimize the total expected cost}, which consists of two components: (1) First-stage costs including the Day~1 routing cost and the supplier’s inventory holding cost; and (2) Second-stage costs, which vary across scenarios and include: inventory holding costs and stock-out penalties at customers at the end of Day~1; routing and delivery costs from Day~2 to~$H$; and inventory holding and stock-out penalties from Day~2 to~$H$.